Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 My former girlfriend constantly complimented my lean, athletic runner’s body.

-My weekly runs, watching what I eat (kinda, and weight training habit paid off massively when I matched with my dream girl on Bumble.
+Years running and weight training paid off massively when I matched with my dream girl on Bumble, and she loved the body I had built.

 Let her pursue me.